 What do residents pay to promote tourism?

 They don’t.
 Tourism promotion is funded by hotel taxes paid by visitors.
 Membership dues and advertising payments by tourism businesses also provide a modest portion of tourism marketing funds.
 Anchorage residents don’t pay any taxes to promote tourism.

-With our natural appeal, why do we need to promote tourism?
+With Alaska's natural appeal, why do we need to promote tourism?
 Wouldn’t people come anyway?

 We live in an amazing place, but that doesn’t mean anyone is automatically inclined to visit.
 In a wide world of wonderful destinations, attracting travelers is a big business.
 Visit Anchorage has to inspire people to travel, make travelers aware of what the destination offers, explain how we’re in reach, and make the case for why it’s worth adding more time once they do decide to visit.